-Download the latest PrestaShop package from the official website.
+Download the latest PrestaShop installation package from the official download page.

 Extract the package locally on your computer.

-Open the extracted folder that includes prestashop.zip file.
+Open the extracted folder that includes the installation package - prestashop.zip file.
 Upload this file to the web server via cPanel File Manager or using an FTP client.

-Bear in mind that the uploaded package should reside under the public_html directory.
+Bear in mind that the installation package should reside under the public_html directory.
 It's the webroot folder for your account, or alternatively under a subdirectory of it.

 Once you have uploaded the archive to your web server, extract it there to prepare for the next installation process.